Shredmetal/llmtest/docs/reliability_testing/format_compliance.md

 # Format Compliance - Brute Force Validation of Format Compliance

+⚠️ **Important Notice About Semantic Testing**
+This documentation refers to tests originally designed for semantic testing.
+We have since deprecated the semantic testing approach in favor of behavioral testing, as we found it provides a more accurate and useful way to test LLM applications.
+The underlying implementation and reliability testing remain valid, as the core functionality is identical - we've simply improved the conceptual framework to better reflect how the testing actually works.

 ## Overview

-This page documents our extensive format compliance testing of llm-app-test.
+This page documents our extensive format compliance testing of llm-app-test's behavioral testing capabilities.
 We designed these tests to validate the library's ability to maintain consistent format requirements across diverse use cases.

 The test suite demonstrated 100% reliability across 13,000 test executions, with zero format violations detected.

-The relevant logs can be found [here](https://github.com/Shredmetal/llmtest/tree/release/0.1.0b5/reliability_testing).
+The relevant logs can be found [here](https://github.com/Shredmetal/llmtest/reliability_testing.md).

 ## Test Suite Design